The Apawamis Club: Famous People, Members and Events

 British golfer, Harry Vardon, played the Apawamis links on several occasions in the fall of 1900.
 Though he was successful in winning his matches against the club's pro Willie Davis, Vardon had the misfortune of being robbed on one of those visits while out on the course.

 One of Apawamis' most famous players was Genevieve Hecker.
 She won the Women's National Golf Tournament back to back in 1901 at Baltusrol and in 1902 at Brookline.
 Hecker was acknowledged for skills on the links that surpassed those of many men.
 "Miss Hecker, as far as her iron play is concerned, has no superior in this country among women and few men can compete with her in this part of the same.
 She is thoroughly worthy of the title of champion."

 Golf great Gene Sarazen and entertainer Ed Sullivan were both caddies at Apawamis.

 On January 6, 1945, after being married at the First Presbyterian Church in Rye, New York, future U.S. President George H. W. Bush and his wife Barbara held their wedding reception at the Club.

 In 1965 as part of the club's 75th Anniversary, Gene Sarazen and Francis Ouimet, the "Father of Amateur Golf" teamed up for an exhibition match at the club.

 Wildlife photographer Bayard W. Read and his wife Edith were members.
 Edith Gwynne Read was a noted conservationist who protected Rye wetlands and watercourses from the negative impacts of overdevelopment and whose legacy is embodied in the Edith Read Sanctuary, Rye, New York.
 Bayard, a financier and graduate of Princeton, was president of Apawamis in 1940 at the time of the club's 50th anniversary.

-Other famous members include Junius Spencer Morgan and Andrew Carnegie.
+Other famous members might include Andrew Carnegie.